I. In the case of patients who call in pain, or doctors' offices which call with a patient who must be seen immediately:

 We utilize a number of technologies and instruments to help us and the referring doctors formulate ideal treatment plans for their patients.

 A. 3D Imaging: We utilize low radiation CBCT scans for patients.
 This procedure is fast, simple and is delivered at a fraction of the cost at other facilities.
-The charge to the patient for a CBCT scan of both jaws is $250.00.
-The use of the I CAT allows us to visualize the available bone more precisely, to place implants in more ideal positions, and to place implants in sites that previously were deemed untreatable.
+The use of the 3D imaging allows us to visualize the available bone more precisely, to place implants in more ideal positions, and to place implants in sites that previously were deemed untreatable.

 B. Virtual Surgery and Planning Software: We utilize a number of implant placement planning software.
 The software employed is dependent upon the case to be treated, as each software system presents with pluses and minus’.
 Utilizing planning software in conjunction with referring dentists to plan ideal implant position ensures both the maximization of treatment outcomes, and a greater ease of restorative procedures for the referring dentists.
 In addition, temporary fixed prostheses may be fabricated in advance of implant placement where applicable, and easily inserted the day of implant placement.